Ad Blocker Detected

 Carnation Cultivation Basic Steps

-Generally, carnation propagates by three ways.
+Generally, carnation propagates in three ways.
 These are from seed, layering, and cutting.

 Marguerites or Chabud type is best raised from seed.
 The border carnation propagates from layering.
 (Curring usually do not root easily).
 And perpetual carnation propagates from stem tip cutting.